-- 1.3.1 Information on engineering changes to the mill, new waste treatment processes, changes to solid waste disposal facilities, changes to the groundwater interception and monitoring well system, and the addition of new waste streams that discharge into the TSF must be submitted to the Department and approval must be obtained prior to any such changes or discharges. - 1.3.2 The permittee shall provide and maintain secondary containment for all process piping and chemical mix tanks containing hazardous or toxic materials.
-Secondary containment is considered to be 110% of the largest tank within one containment, or the total volume of manifolded tanks.
+- 1.3.1 For changes that may have a significant impact on mine closure, reclamation, or water quality, information on engineering changes to the mill, new waste treatment processes, changes to solid waste disposal facilities, changes to the groundwater interception and monitoring well system, and the addition of new waste streams that discharge into the TSF or pit must be submitted to the department and approval must be obtained prior to any such changes or discharges. - 1.3.2 The permittee shall provide and maintain secondary containment for all process piping and chemical mix tanks containing hazardous or toxic materials.
+Secondary containment is considered to be 110% of the largest tank within a containment area or the total volume of manifolded tanks.
 The permittee must design and install secondary containment structures in a manner that ensures that solid waste and leachate will not escape from the structures.
-Facilities to prevent such discharges shall be maintained in good working condition at all times by the permittee. - 1.3.3 Secondary containment of all hazardous substances, as defined at AS 46.03.826(5), must be impermeable to those stored hazardous substances.

-- 1.3.4 The permittee shall design all process piping and chemical mix tanks to allow for routine inspections for leaks.
+To prevent such discharges, facilities shall be maintained in good working condition at all times by the permittee. - 1.3.3 Secondary containment of all hazardous substances, as defined at AS 46.03.826(5), must be impermeable to those stored hazardous substances. - 1.3.4 The permittee shall design all process piping and chemical mix tanks to allow for routine inspections for leaks.
 Process piping outside of the mill building must not be buried unless secondary containment is used that provides the ability to inspect for leaks.
-This stipulation does not apply to the recycle water return lines leading from the TSF to the mill. - 1.3.5 The permittee shall develop the site in accordance with the plans submitted by the applicant as required by this permit and approved by the Department, and approved amendments to those plans.
+This stipulation does not apply to the recycle water return lines leading from the TSF to the mill.

+1.3.5 The permittee shall develop the site in accordance with the plans submitted by the applicant as required by this permit and approved by the department, and approved amendments to those plans.
 Pollution prevention concepts shall be incorporated into operations plans for the project.